How to Calculate Percentage of Marks? Marks to Percentage Calculation

 How to Calculate Percentage of Marks?

-If you are Indian student dreaming of studying at top university abroad then this guide is perfect for you.
+If you are Indian student dreaming of studying abroad then this guide is perfect for you.
 Just as your CGPA- percentage is universally understood by universities worldwide.
 Hence converting your marks into percentages is often crucial step when applying to top global institutions in some of best countries for higher education abroad where different grading systems need to be translated clearly.

+Finding a percentage is a straightforward way to see how you performed relative to the total possible marks.
 Calculating percentage of marks can vary when total marks are 100 or different.
 Hence in this article we have come up with different formulas to calculate percentage of marks when total marks vary.
 The common way to calculate percentage of marks is dividing total obtained marks by total possible marks and multiplying result by 100.
 Here's percentage calculation formula- Percentage = (Obtained Marks ÷ Total Marks) × 100

 By end of this article, you will be able to calculate percentage from marks in any situation, whether your exam was out of 100, 50, or any other total.
 We have included real examples relevant to Indian students applying abroad, plus special sections on percentage increase and decrease calculations.